jasonfonseca-ontech/PayPal-Mobile-Plugin-OsCommerce-Multilingual/README.md

 4. Make a backup your current .htaccess file inside your public hosting directory - if you have one.

 5. Merge mobile.htaccess file with your existing .htaccess file (if you already have one).
 This contains the mobile user agent detection.
+Note: You will need to add "RewriteBase /catalog_folder/" (where catalog_folder is the full path from the webroot to your store) if your your oscommerce install is not in the webserver root directory.

 6. Check the site is still functional on your desktop computer.